dvalmassei/FFF_for_LV_apps_data/README.md

 ## File Format
 Files are named "<filament_and_treatment>_<infill_overlap>_<layer_height>_<sample_no>.csv".

-Some analysis scripts are also provided for interest4ed readers.
+Some analysis scripts are also provided for interested readers.